 One Painting: Hotel Lobby to Mountain Lodge

 One Painting is an ongoing series exploring how a single artwork shifts across different environments while maintaining its identity.
-Each installment considers the emotional and spatial life of one piece through varied staged interior settings.
+Each installment considers the emotional and spatial life of one piece through varied digitally staged interior settings.

-In a hotel lobby setting, surrounded by concrete and clean architectural lines, Waking Up feels quietly grounded.
+In a hotel lobby setting, surrounded by concrete and clean architectural lines, Waking Up feels grounded.
 The layered horizon and shifting tones echo the rhythm of arrival spaces, where movement and pause exist together.
 Even within a public setting, the work holds a sense of stillness.

 Waking Up shifts easily into more intimate environments as well.
 In a darker, mood-driven interior, the painting’s layered blues deepen, while the warm ochre and rust tones begin to echo surrounding materials and textures.
-The composition holds its structure while becoming more atmospheric, allowing the piece to feel grounded and contemplative.

 In a kitchen setting, Waking Up allows a more architectural composition to live within the warmth of the home’s central gathering space.
 Set in a more traditionally designed interior, the painting demonstrates how modern abstraction can coexist comfortably alongside classic elements.
-The contrast between structure and familiarity creates a quiet tension, allowing the painting to feel integrated into the space while still standing apart from the surrounding design elements..

 In a mountain lodge setting, Waking Up returns to a more atmospheric presence, echoing the rhythm of distant horizons and winter landscapes beyond the windows.
 Surrounded by natural wood, layered textiles, and warm neutral tones, the painting reflects the quiet stillness often found in alpine environments.
 The composition’s structured horizon introduces a subtle sense of order within the organic warmth of the space, allowing the work to feel both grounding and expansive.